Pope Gregory VII: Pope and emperor depose each other

-The reprimands of the Pope, couched as they were in such an unprecedented form, infuriated Henry and his court, and their answer was the hastily convened national council in Worms, Germany (the synod of Worms), which met on 24 January 1076.
-In the higher ranks of the German clergy Gregory had many enemies, and a Roman cardinal, Hugo Candidus, once on intimate terms with him but now his opponent, had hurried to Germany for the occasion.
-All the accusations with regard to Gregory that Candidus could come up with were well received by the assembly, which committed itself to the resolution that Gregory had forfeited the papacy.
+The high-handed demands and threats of the pope infuriated Henry and his court, and their answer was the hastily convened national synod of Worms on 24 January 1076.
+Gregory had many enemies among the German prelates, and the Roman cardinal Hugo Candidus, once on intimate terms with Gregory but now his opponent, hurried to Germany for the occasion.
+Candidus declaimed a list of accusations against the pope before the assembly, which resolved that Gregory had forfeited the papacy.
 In one document full of accusations, the bishops renounced their allegiance to Gregory.
-In another, Henry pronounced him deposed, and the Romans were required to choose a new pope.
+In another, Henry pronounced him deposed, and required the Romans to choose a new pope.

-The council sent two bishops to Italy, and they procured a similar act of deposition from the Lombard bishops at the synod of Piacenza.
-Roland of Parma informed the pope of these decisions, and he was fortunate enough to gain an opportunity for speech in the synod, which had just assembled in the Lateran Basilica, to deliver his message there announcing the dethronement.
-For the moment the members were frightened, but soon such a storm of indignation was aroused that it was only due to the moderation of Gregory himself that the envoy was not murdered.
+The council sent two bishops to Italy, who then procured a similar act of deposition from the Lombard bishops at the synod of Piacenza.
+Roland of Parma faced the pope with these decisions before the synod which had just assembled in the Lateran Basilica.
+Rejecting the threat, there soon arose such a storm of indignation that only the calming words of Gregory saved the envoy's life.

-On the following day, 22 February 1076, Pope Gregory VII pronounced a sentence of excommunication against Henry IV with all due solemnity, divested him of his royal dignity and absolved his subjects from the oaths they had sworn to him.
-This sentence purported to eject a ruler from the Church and to strip him of his crown.
-Whether it would produce this effect, or would be an idle threat, depended not so much on Gregory VII as on Henry's subjects, and, above all, on the German princes.
+On the following day, 22 February 1076, Gregory solemnly pronounced a sentence of excommunication against Henry IV, divested him of his royal dignity, and absolved his subjects of their sworn allegiance.
+The effectiveness of this sentence depended entirely on Henry's subjects, above all on the German princes.
 Contemporary evidence suggests that the excommunication of Henry made a profound impression both in Germany and Italy.

-Thirty years before, Henry III had deposed three claimants to the papacy, and thereby rendered an acknowledged service to the Church.
-When Henry IV tried to copy this procedure he was less successful, as he lacked the support of the people.
-In Germany there was a rapid and general feeling in favor of Gregory, and the princes took the opportunity to carry out their anti-regal policy under the cloak of respect for the papal decision.
-When at Whitsun the king proposed to discuss the measures to be taken against Gregory VII in a council of his nobles, only a few made their appearance; the Saxons snatched at the golden opportunity for renewing their rebellion, and the anti-royalist party grew in strength from month to month.
+Thirty years before, Henry III had deposed three unworthy claimants to the papacy, a service acknowledged by the Church and public opinion.
+When Henry IV again attempted this procedure he lacked support.
+In Germany there was a rapid and general feeling in favor of Gregory, strengthening the princes against their feudal lord Henry.
+When at Whitsun the emperor summoned a council of nobles to oppose the pope, only a few responded.
+Meanwhile, the Saxons seized the opportunity for a new rebellion, and the anti-royalist party grew in strength from month to month.